History of San Marino: Foundation myth

+According to William Miller, these accounts of the origin of San Marino "are a mixture of fables and miracles, but perhaps contain some grains of fact".

 Documents

 Evidence of the existence of a community on Mount Titano dates back to the Middle Ages.
 That evidence comes from a monk named Eugippio, who reports in several documents going back to 511 that another monk lived here.
-In memory of the stonecutter, the land was renamed "Land of San Marino", and was changed to its present-day name, "Republic of San Marino".

 The first attested government structure was composed of a self-governed assembly known as the Arengo, which consisted of the heads of each family (as in the original Roman Senate, the Patres).
 In 1243, the positions of Captains Regent (Capitani Reggenti) were established to be the joint heads of state.
 The state's earliest statutes date back to 1263.
 The Holy See confirmed the independence of San Marino in 1631.

 Early Middle Ages and Renaissance

 In quick succession, the lords of Montefeltro, the Malatesta of Rimini, and the lords of Urbino attempted to conquer the little town, but without success.
 In 1320 the community of Chiesanuova chose to join the country.
 The land area of San Marino consisted only of Mount Titano until 1463, at which time the republic entered into an alliance against Sigismondo Pandolfo Malatesta, duke of Rimini, who was later defeated.
 As a result, Pope Pius II gave San Marino some castles and the towns of Fiorentino, Montegiardino and Serravalle.
 Later that year, the town of Faetano joined the republic on its own accord.
 Since then, the size of San Marino has remained unchanged.

 In 1503, Cesare Borgia occupied the Republic until the death of his father some months later.